 We all know the importance of getting a good night’s sleep regularly, but according to the CDC, 1/3 of adults don’t get enough sleep.
 At least seven hours per night is recommended, as chronic sleep deprivation is associated with an increased risk of developing unhealthy conditions like obesity, diabetes, high blood pressure, heart disease and stroke.
-But it’s not just the body that suffers — too little sleep can also cause mental distress and poor decision-making.
+But it’s not just the body that suffers — too little sleep can also cause mental distress, junk food cravings and poor decision-making.
 Consider that some of those decisions involve what you eat and drink, and the bodily effects of sleep quality and duration are compounded.

-LINK BETWEEN SLEEP LOSS AND APPETITE
+THE LINK BETWEEN SLEEP LOSS AND CRAVINGS

 A 2012 Swedish study published in The Journal of Clinical Endocrinology & Metabolism looked at the connection between sleep and junk food cravings.
 They noted sleep deprivation is known to stimulate appetite and food intake, so they hypothesized tired humans are more sensitive to the “rewarding food stimuli” of high-calorie foods.
 After the study period, they found participants who experienced acute sleep loss (those who were not allowed to sleep as much as the others) reported increased hunger and displayed changes in their brains that showed increased activation in response to food images.